junioraw/irontrade/README.md

 - [Documentation][docs-rs]
 - [Changelog](CHANGELOG.md)

 **irontrade** is a crate for simulating trading with custom data providers.
-It publishes a trading driver, simulated environment and a trading interface to easily plug tested strategies into actual trading clients.
+It publishes a simulated environment and a trading interface to easily plug tested strategies into actual trading clients.

 Usage
 ----